odisney2/crime/README.md

 # Violent Crime and Police Officer report

- -- United States Population count over the years
+ -- United States Population Count Over The Years

- -- Violent Crimes counts compared to Police Officers count over the years
+ -- Violent Crimes Counts Compared to Police Officers Count Over The Years

-This project was to try to answer the following question:
+This project was an attempt to answer the following question:

   "Does the number of violent crimes rises or fall depending on the number of police officers in United States?"

-## The data gathered for this project is the yearly count for the following item:
+## The data gathered for this project is the yearly count for the following items:

   a.
 Population